zuozhenggh/learning-library/analytics-library/oac-ctd/lab5-adding-more-datasets/adding-more-datasets.md

 ![](images/10_select_vendor_field.png " ")

-9. Repeat the steps and select “Provider Country” and “Destination Country_iso3”.
+9. Click Add Another Match button.
+Repeat the steps and select “Provider Country” and “Destination Country_iso3”.
 You should have something like the screenshot.
 Then click OK.

 ![](images/11_submit_connection.png " ")

 Once the join has been defined you can go back to the Visualize tab to continue your analysis.
-10. Click on “Visualize” at the top right.
+10. Click on “Visualize” at the top center.

 ![](images/12_vizualise.png " ")